Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/_index.md

 > **Note**
 >
-> The user applying the PTFs should have write access rights for the ‘cftroot\\wwwroot’ \* directory.
-The \* cftroot is a customizable parameter (A03PARM member in the target.INSTALL library).
+> The user applying the PTFs should have write access rights for the coppath directory, where coppath is a customizable parameter (A03PARM member in the target.INSTALL library).

 The following three JCLs mange the PTFs for Copilot: